The Smugglers of Sennen

 GEORGE and his wife Rebecca

-Rebecca's father was a Mathew NICHOLAS and from this date on there were boys
+NICHOLAS.Rebecca's father was a Mathew NICHOLAS and from this date on there were boys

-named Mathew in the GEORGE family
+named Mathew in the GEORGE family.

-As well as these brothers ,John.
-Joseph & Mathew [and a Richard, of which no
+As well as these brothers John & Joseph & Mathew [and a Richard, of which no

 further trace other than baptism can be found] there were Peter, Henry and

-John GEORGE b1775 married Grace PENROSE: 1802 Sennen[widow,b1762: her
+John GEORGE b1775 married Grace PENROSE: 1802 Sennen [widow,b1762: her

-name at birth was Grace NICHOLAS]
+birth name was Grace NICHOLAS]

 Joseph GEORGE b1777 " Ann NICHOLAS: 1798 St Buryan